 Deitle received her Bachelor of Arts degree from The Ohio State University and her Juris Doctor degree from New England Law Boston.
 She earned a Master of Laws degree in Criminal Law from New York University School of Law and a Master of Laws degree in Constitutional Law from the George Washington University National Law Center.
 She has also published several law review articles dealing with the right to bear arms in the Second Amendment, and police officers’ use of excessive force.
 Deitle frequently lectures on all aspects of the FBI’s Civil Rights Program to audiences including law enforcement officials, non-governmental organizations, academia, and community service groups.
 She has granted interviews to the Washington Post, New York Times, The Boston Globe, National Public Radio and the British Broadcasting Corporation.

-Law Enforcement LGBT Liaison Programs Panel Discussion
+Law Enforcement LGBT Liaison Programs Panel Discussion – SOLD OUT!

 Friday, October 30, 2020 – 9AM to 11AM PST